 [SOLVED] Netflix Proxy Streaming Error (Tested & Updated October 2019)Last Updated by Chase Williams on October 07, 2019

-If you got the Netflix Proxy Error, also known as the Streaming Error or error m7111-5059, while trying to watch Netflix with VPN, it can mean one of two things:
+If the dreaded Netflix Proxy Error (also known as the “Streaming Error” or “error m7111-5059”) appears while you’re trying to watch Netflix with a VPN, it can mean one of two things:

 - The VPN you are using is unable to bypass detection from Netflix.

 - You are using a Netflix VPN, but the server you are connected with is recognized by Netflix and has been blacklisted